-We moved into our home a little more than 5 years ago and were lucky to have a wonderful fence around our backyard.
-Our house is built in a curve in the road and so we have a great, large backyard.
-It’s great to be able to let our kids go out and play without worrying too much about them.
+We lived in our previous home for 8 years and were lucky to have a wonderful fence around our backyard.
+The house was built in a curve in the road and so we had a great, large backyard.
+It was great to be able to let our kids go out and play without worrying too much about them.

 I knew from the get-go that I would hate the color they picked out, but lo and behold, I actually liked it!
 It’s called Sand Castle by Sherwin Williams, which is a nice greige color and looks good with our red brick.
-This is their outdoor fence paint line, so it’s made for painting things outside!
+This is their exterior solid stain, so it’s made for painting things outside!

 And of course being the DIY girl that I am, I had to do it myself instead of hiring it out.
 I also didn’t want to sit out there with a paint brush, so I decided to use a paint sprayer for the first time in my life. 😀 This post contains affiliate links for your convenience.